Does marriage or divorce affect a will?

 Similarly, divorce and separation also affect your will.
 When a divorce is finalised, any provision in your will that benefits your ex-spouse is automatically revoked.
 However, the rest of your will remains valid.
 This protects you from accidentally leaving assets to someone you no longer wish to benefit.

 The effect of marriage on will validity can be unexpected if you're not aware of the rules.
 For this reason, many people don't realise their will is no longer valid after they marry.
-Understanding the legal relationship between marriage and wills, as well as the connection between divorce and wills, helps you maintain effective estate planning.
+An understanding of the legal relationship between marriage and wills, as well as the connection between divorce and wills, is something people often draw on when maintaining estate planning.

-If you're going through separation and wills, or considering how to update will after divorce, it's important to act promptly.
+For people going through separation and wills, or considering how to update will after divorce, the timing of any update is connected to particular stages of the process.
 Property settlement arrangements during separation may also affect what you want to include in your will.

 Key points